SubhodeepMondal/LearnDeep/README.md

 With this library:
 - Linear algebra forward pass can be implemented in **eager mode** and **graph mode**.
-- Graph mode provides flexibility to add backpropagation functionality in future.
+- Graph mode provides Backpropagation capibility for all ops.

 **This Library is intented to function with tensors of n dimentions**